 Poetic Techniques in Aquarium 1

-Lochead makes use of several poetic techniques in ‘Aquarium 1’ these include alliteration, repetition, and enjambment.
+Lochhead makes use of several poetic techniques in ‘Aquarium 1’ these include alliteration, repetition, and enjambment.
 Repetition is the use and reuse of a specific technique, word, tone or phrase within a poem.
-Lochead often repeats words and phrases in this particular poem, for instance, in the third line “what little what thick”.
+Lochhead often repeats words and phrases in this particular poem, for instance, in the third line “what little what thick”.
 The repetition of the word “what” in this line helps increase the rhythm of the text, as well as the musicality.
 Another example is her desire to link words with em-dashes, such as “slip-of-a-thing,” “ just-too-regular-/to-not-be-phoney,” and “hard-to-look-at”.

 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “metallics, micas” in line six of the second stanza and “wall of water” in the final line of ‘Aquarium 1”.